 - Enterprise owns Alamo and National

-All of this means that when you walk into the rental car building at the airport, and notice that a lot of the companies seem to share the same office spaces behind the counter, and the same pick-up areas, and the same lots, and the same drop-off personnel, now you know why -- they are all the same three companies.
+This means that when you walk into the rental car building at the airport and notice that a lot of the companies seem to share the same office spaces behind the counter, and the same pick-up areas, and the same lots, and the same drop-off personnel, now you know why -- there's actually much less competition than there appears to be.

 Other Players, Other Options

-Despite the near hegemony the three conglomerate agencies enjoy, there are some viable and attractive options for travelers who are willing to do a little research (more on this below) and poking around.
+Despite the near hegemony the big conglomerate agencies enjoy, there are some viable and attractive options for travelers who are willing to do a little research (more on this below) and poking around.
 Where you find additional rental car companies, you find increased competition, more choice and almost always lower prices.
-Here are some of the more widely available options, including information on available locations and a little bit about the companies where appropriate.
+Here are some of the more widely available options.

 Ace Rent A Car

-- Available at more than 100 locations in the United States, as well as in 16 other countries.
+- Available at more than 350 locations around the world.

 - In 2011, J.D.
 Power ranked Ace as the top rental car company for customer satisfaction.
-Unfortunately, Ace's ranking plummeted the following year, but the company might still be worth a look if its rates are competitive where you're going.
+Unfortunately, it hasn't maintained its high standing, but the company might still be worth a look if its rates are competitive where you're going.

-- Despite the name, not limited to Europe; more than 3,000 locations worldwide including several dozen locations in the U.S.
+- Despite the name, not limited to Europe; thousands of locations worldwide including several dozen locations in the U.S.

 - Some locations are run on a franchise basis, so the service may vary from one to another.